Pelvic Reconstruction Surgery in St. Petersburg

 It’s estimated that 3-6% of American women develop symptomatic pelvic prolapse, which can take many by surprise because few expect their uterus to slip down into the vagina.
 Dr. Meena Jain has over 30 years of experience helping women by offering expert treatment of pelvic organ prolapse when it happens.
-If you have questions about pelvic prolapse, call the office in St. Petersburg, Florida, or use the secure appointment request form to schedule an appointment.
+If you have questions about pelvic prolapse, call our urogynecology office in St. Petersburg, or request an appointment online.

 A Center of Excellence in Minimally Invasive Surgery